eXascaleInfolab/TSM-Bench/README.md

 ## Data Generation

-Generation code will be published when the paper is accepted.
+The generation code is not published at the moment and will be released as soon as the revision process is completed.